leonzh2k/GameSurveyWebsite/README.md

 ### To-do
 * Use a server-side language (possibly PHP) to send results of survey to an email address

+## Things to Keep In Mind
+* This website has no server-side functionality; as a consequence form input is not actually sent anywhere.
+This may be changed in a future release

 ## References
 * Maps pictured in site background images by the TF2 map designers